We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 It quickly warms milk while also doubling as a sterilizer and pacifier sanitizer.
 Designed as a universal warmer, you can also use silicone, plastic, and glass bottles in this device.

-If you’re a fan of those adorable grass-like bottle drying racks with flower and twig accessories, then you’ll like the sleek design of this bottle warmer.
+If you’re a fan of those adorable, grass-like bottle drying racks with flower and twig accessories, you might also like the sleek design of this bottle warmer.

 The Boon warmer relies on steam heat to gently heat bottles and baby food jars.
 Plus it’s a portable option thanks to its small size.
 Parents like that this warmer works with a variety of bottles thanks to a removable insert that adjusts the chamber size.

 A few parents complain that the timer doesn’t audibly notify you when the warmer is done, and some folks say that the water measurement system is confusing and difficult to use.